Ex-Seattle police lieutenant running for City Council harassed fellow officer then lied about it, investigators found

 Seattle police internal investigators found that former Lt.
-Brendan Kolding violated “multiple (Seattle Police Department) policies” and a city personnel rule against workplace harassment by leaving an insulting letter at another officer’s workplace last year, newly released records show.
+Brendan Kolding violated “multiple (Seattle Police Department) policies” and a city personnel rule against workplace harassment by sending an insulting letter to another officer’s workplace last year, newly released records show.

-Then, when investigators confronted Kolding about finding his fingerprint on a piece of tape used to seal the envelope containing the letter, Kolding denied leaving the letter and suggested the complaining officer somehow must have taken Kolding’s prints to implicate him, the records released Wednesday show.
+Then, when investigators confronted Kolding about finding his fingerprint on a piece of tape used to seal the envelope containing the letter, Kolding denied sending the letter and suggested the complaining officer somehow must have taken Kolding’s prints to implicate him, the records released Wednesday show.

 “If he has tape that my fingerprints are on, that totally doesn’t surprise me,” Kolding told them, according to the investigation.

-Note: Correction: A previous version of this story incorrectly stated the Office of Police Accountability issued the proposed disciplinary action report (DAR) to Kolding in May.
-The Seattle Police Department’s administration issued the DAR to him.